DrewMcArthur/kroeg-cellar/README.md

 ### `Quad`
-This table is slightly complicated, as it has to support everything that RDF
+This table is slightly complicated, as it has to support everything that RDF can do:
- can:

 - `id`: unique ID for the quad.
 - `quad_id`, `subject_id`, `predicate_id`: These point into the `Attribute`
-   table, fort the corresponding RDF quad attributes.
+   table, for the corresponding RDF quad attributes.

 - `attribute_id`: used if object points to another ID.